What is Considered Wrongful Termination?

 - Wage and Hour Dispute Wrongful Termination - If you were fighting against your employer to secure unpaid wages, commissions, or overtime and you were terminated as a result, you may be able to file a wrongful termination lawsuit.
 Common wage and hour violations include failure to pay minimum wage, not allowing employees to take rest or meal breaks, not paying workers overtime as required under labor laws, and misclassifying workers.

-- Whistleblower Retaliation Wrongful Termination - A whistleblower is an employee who reveals information about activity within a business that is deemed illegal, immoral, illicit, unsafe or fraudulent.
+- Whistleblower Retaliation Wrongful Termination - A whistleblower is an employee who reveals information about an activity within a business that is deemed illegal, immoral, illicit, unsafe, or fraudulent.
 An employer cannot retaliate against you for exercising your rights under federal whistleblower protection laws.
 Retaliation includes firing or laying off, demoting, denying overtime or promotion, or reducing pay or hours.

 Related Articles: